-- An effective internal audit function is resourced and maintained. - Internal audit reviews are conducted under the Auditing Practices Board guidelines and in line with Public Sector Internal Audit Standards (PSIAS). - In accordance with the Accounts and Audit Regulations 2015, an annual assessment of the council's systems of internal audit is carried out each year using the PSIAS and the checklist provided in the Local Government Application Note published by CIPFA. - The Head of Governance (Chief Internal Auditor) has developed a quality assurance improvement programme to ensure the continual improvement of the internal audit service. - An effective Audit Committee is in place, which is independent of the Executive and the Overview and Scrutiny function. - The Audit Committee undertakes an annual review of its own effectiveness against the checklist in the CIPFA guidance 'effective audit committees' and is satisfied that it meets the required standard. - The Head of Governance (Chief Internal Auditor) has over 16 years internal audit experience and is professionally qualified.
-They are a certified and chartered auditor (CIA, CMIIA) and also hold a Qualification in Internal Audit Leadership (QIAL). - The implementation of internal audit report recommendations is monitored by the Head of Governance (Chief Internal Auditor) and the Audit Committee. - Counter-fraud policies are in place and reviewed annually.
-The effectiveness of these policies is reviewed on a regular basis. - A review of the council's information governance arrangements was completed in 2017.
-An action plan is now in place to address any weaknesses in compliance. - Robust whistleblowing arrangements are in place.
+- An effective internal audit function is adequately resourced and maintained. - Internal audit reviews are conducted under the Auditing Practices Board guidelines and in line with Public Sector Internal Audit Standards (PSIAS). - In accordance with the Accounts and Audit Regulations 2015, an annual assessment of the council's systems of internal audit is carried out using the PSIAS and the checklist provided in the Local Government Application Note published by CIPFA.
+The standards also require an external assessment be carried out every five years.
+In April 2018 the Internal Audit Services received a 'full compliance' overall opinion following an external assessment carried out by Allerdale Borough Council and Preston City Council. - The Head of Governance (Chief Internal Auditor) has developed a quality assurance improvement programme to ensure the continual improvement of the internal audit service. - An effective Audit Committee is in place, which is independent of the Executive and the Overview and Scrutiny function. - The Audit Committee undertakes an annual review of its own effectiveness against the checklist in the CIPFA guidance 'effective audit committees' and is satisfied that it meets the required standard. - Both the Head of Governance (Chief Internal Auditor) and Senior Auditor have extensive experience and are both professionally qualified.
+The Chief Internal Auditor is a Chartered Auditor and also holds a Qualification in Internal Audit Leadership.
+The Senior Auditor is a Certified Auditor. - The implementation of internal audit reports recommendations is monitored by the Internal Audit Team and the Audit Committee. - Counter-fraud policies are in place and reviewed annually.
+The effectiveness of these policies is reviewed on a regular basis.

+• Robust whistleblowing arrangements are in place.